AntonTerekhov/OrientDB-PHP/readme.markdown

 where you want its file to be located.

 You can also want to get latest stable version, so check out [Downloads](https://github.com/AntonTerekhov/OrientDB-PHP/archives/master) section.
+Stables are marked with tags including this library version and OrientDB version.

 ## Using OrientDB-PHP ##
 OrientDB-PHP uses autoload functionality, so you only need to include `OrientDB.php` file.